 - 3 blood oranges regular oranges can be used if blood oranges are not available

 - 240 g tinned* chickpeas drained and rinsed

 - Salt to taste

-Make the dressing by mixing 2 tbsp olive oil with the juice of half a blood orange.
+- Make the dressing by mixing 2 tablespoons olive oil with the juice of half a blood orange.

 - De-segment the remaining two and a half blood oranges, removing as much of the pith and membrane as possible.
 Slice each segment in half.

-Add the orange segments, 50g pistachio nuts and a tin of chickpeas to the kale leaves and mix well (best done with your hands).
+- Add the orange segments, 50g pistachio nuts and the rinsed chickpeas to the kale leaves and mix well (best done with your hands).

 HAVE YOU TRIED THIS RECIPE?